MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 ## Why do we have a graduate programme

-* Scarcity of experienced osftware engineers
+* Scarcity of experienced software engineers
 * Allows us to focus on culture
-* Allows ut to intentionally address diversity
+* Allows us to intentionally address diversity
 * Technical skills are just one element that make a great software developer

 ## Our first attempt at a programme

 - People in teams rotating every 3 months
-- One afternoon a week would come to the academy and work on sythetic problems to improve their craft
+- One afternoon a week would come to the academy and work on synthetic problems to improve their craft

 ## Our second attempt at mentoring